 The engines run on coal, delivered by truck.
-Doesn't that seem a little perverse?
+That seems a little perverse.

 Enough trains.
 First impression of the town: good Lord.

-Could you find a less-suited place to build?
-Could you pack it any more tightly?
+Could you find a less-suitable place to build?
+Could you pack houses any more tightly?

-Streets run more or less on contours, while paths and steps make shortcuts.
+Streets run more or less on contours, while pedestrians use shortcuts.

 Looking to open a fitness center?
 Don't even think about Darjeeling.
 Coals to Newcastle.
 Ice to Eskimos.